Advancing Social Innovation

 • African philanthropists have both the will and the resources to play a key role in helping African systems change initiatives deepen the impact of the work they do.

-The aim of the Program is to accelerate systems change initiatives on the continent by nurturing systems entrepreneurship.
+The aim of the programme is to accelerate systems change initiatives on the continent by nurturing systems entrepreneurship.
 It also provides a unique opportunity for selected African leaders to work in a network of systems entrepreneurship as well as to access a global network of funders and philanthropists.

 The Program is delivered in partnership with Dahlberg and the Bertha Centre for Social Innovation and Entrepreneurship at the University of Cape Town Graduate School of Business